rustyio/super-imap/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/rustyio/super_imap)

-# SuperIMAP - A scalable inbound mail processor.
+# SuperIMAP Overview

-SuperIMAP triggers a webhook when new email arrives in an IMAP inbox.
+SuperIMAP is an inbound mail processor - it triggers a webhook event when new email arrives in an IMAP inbox.
+SuperIMAP is useful when you want your application to react to email sent to your users.

+[FiveStreet](http://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7000% in weekly email volume over the past year.
+SuperIMAP can scale to tens of thousands of users.
 SuperIMAP is an alternative to Context.io and contains a subset of Context.io Lite API functionality.
 SuperIMAP is written in Ruby on Rails and is open source under the MIT license.

-The workflow is as follows:

-+ Connect to an IMAP account on your user's behalf.
-(Yes, SuperIMAP handles the OAuth authentication dance for you.)
-+ Wait for a new email message.
-+ Trigger a webhook to your application with the contents of the email message.

-[FiveStreet](http://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7000% in weekly email volume over the past year.
-SuperIMAP can scale to tens of thousands of users.

-SuperIMAP currently supports the following authentication methods:
+The following IMAP authentication methods are supported:

 + Gmail OAuth 1.0
 + Gmail OAuth 2.0